The Biographical Encyclopaedia of Islamic Philosophy Reference library

 With its coverage spanning 3,500 years of Hinduism - from the religion's conception to Hinduism in the 21st century - this brand new A-Z also acknowledges the historical interplay between Hindu traditions and others, for example, Buddhist, Jain, Sikh, and Islamic.
 This dictionary is an invaluable first port of call for students and teachers of Hinduism, theology, Asian studies, or philosophy, as well as the related disciplines of history, sociology, and anthropology.
 It is also an ideal source of reference for all practicing Hindus and for anyone with an interest in Indian religions and culture.

-This fascinating dictionary gives concise accounts of every officially recognized pope in history, from St Peter to Pope Benedict XVI, as well as all of their irregularly elected rivals, the so-called antipopes.
+This fascinating dictionary gives concise accounts of every officially recognized pope in history, from St Peter to Pope Francis, as well as all of their irregularly elected rivals, the so-called antipopes.
 Each pope and antipope's entry covers his family and social background and pre-papal career as well as his activities in office.
 Also, an appendix provides a detailed discussion and analysis of the tradition that there has been a female pope.
-This new edition reflects the very latest in papal research and contains additional information in the further reading sections of each entry, making the book an even more useful starting place for research into specific pontiffs.
+This new edition reflects the very latest in papal research and contains additional information in the further reading sections of each entry, making this dictionary an even more useful starting place for research into specific pontiffs.

 This is a continuous history of the papacy over almost 2,000 years.
 It reveals how, for much of that history, spiritual and temporal power have been inextricably mingled in the person of the pope.
 A fascinating read for students of theology and history, as well as the general reader with an interest in Christian history.